Though there is no vaccine for Hepatitis C, treatments can reduce the viral load to undetectable levels which is considered cured or in remission.

 Hepatitis C is one of the most serious hepatitis viruses.
 However, with newer treatments developed over the past few years, the virus is much more manageable than it was in the past.

-Current antiviral drugs that help cure hepatitis C may also help prevent the health complications of chronic liver damage.
+Current antiviral drugs that help cure hepatitis C may also help prevent the health complications of chronic liver disease.

-But for most people, acute hepatitis C will likely develop into a chronic condition that does require treatment.
+But for most people, acute hepatitis C will likely develop into a chronic condition that requires treatment.

-Since the virus often doesn’t produce symptoms until after more significant liver damage occurs, it’s important to get tested for it if you think you might’ve been exposed.
+Since the virus often doesn’t produce symptoms until after more significant liver damage occurs, it’s important to get tested for hepatitis C if you think you might have been exposed.

-This treatment is now being used instead of the the 12-week treatment that was previously used.
+This treatment is now being used for many people instead of the 12-week treatment that was previously required.

-It’s the first 8-week hepatitis C treatment approved for adults and children older than 12 years of age who haven’t previously been treated for the virus, who don’t have liver cirrhosis, or who have only mild cirrhosis.
+It’s the first 8-week hepatitis C treatment approved for adults and children 12 years and older or weighing at least 99 pounds (45 kg) who haven’t previously been treated for the virus and have either no evidence of cirrhosis (scarring of the liver) or have only mild “compensated” cirrhosis.

-Noninvasive ways to test for liver damage caused by hepatitis C are also now available.
+Noninvasive ways to test for liver damage caused by hepatitis C are also now available to aid in diagnosis.